sanofrank/KwicKwocKwac/README.md

 Connect on locahost:3000 to open the application.

-To enter edit mode you need to login with the above default credential[^1].
+To enter edit mode you need to login with the above default credential.

-[^1]: THE .env FILE CONTAINS SENSITIVE INFORMATION THAT WILL BE USED FOR DEVELOPING PURPOSE ONLY.

 |     username     |   password   |
 |:----------------:|:------------:|
 | ProgettoAldoMoro | KwicKwocKwac |

+**THE .env FILE CONTAINS SENSITIVE INFORMATION THAT WILL BE USED FOR DEVELOPING PURPOSE ONLY.**